Feasibility Study

 Crow Agency, MT

 The Crow Indian Reservation has been without a nearby source for food since the local grocery store burned down a few years ago.
-Plenty Doors Community Development Corporation has engaged New Venture Advisors to conduct a feasibility study for a grocery store to be located on the Reservation, as part of an innovation center that will also include a shared kitchen and incubation space for small businesses in two newly renovated buildings.
-The study will determine how the components will be situated and function as one operation, and the financial requirements for construction and ongoing operations.
-It will also engage the community in determining a viable model for the grocery store, considering alternative formats like those appearing around the country as rural towns invent new pathways to food security.
+Plenty Doors Community Development Corporation engaged New Venture Advisors to conduct a feasibility study for a grocery store to be located on the Reservation, as part of an innovation center that will also include a shared kitchen and incubation space for small businesses in two newly renovated buildings.
+The study determined how the components would be situated and function across two buildings in development, and the financial requirements for construction and ongoing operations.
+NVA also supported outreach to the community to determine a viable model and validate interest in the grocery store and incubation spaces, considering alternative formats like those appearing around the country as rural towns invent new pathways to food security.
 (2023)

 North Central Massachusetts Food Campus Feasibility Study